Kugelman Honors Program

 UWF Community Garden

 The UWF Community Garden is an active service project of the Kugelman Honors Program.
-Dr. Greg Tomso, the program's interim director, oversees the garden.
+Dr. Greg Tomso, the Honors Program Director, oversees the garden.
 Students enrolled in the Honors seminar "Politics of Food" and the Honors section of Introduction to Environmental Science assist in the garden, along with many others from the UWF community.UWF Community Garden